romosborne/skint-website/content/usefulinfo.md

 ### Food

-If you book a full ticket you will be included in the communally prepared meals (breakfast, lunch and supper).
+If you book a full weekend you will be included in the communally prepared meals (breakfast, lunch and supper).
 Meals are vegetarian.
 Other diets, e.g. vegan, gluten-free, can be catered for.
 Let us know when you sign up.

 Please bring your own drinks - water, juice, tea and coffee will be provided.